ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 --- abstract

-This document specifies a method of the Authentication and Authorization for Constrained  Environments (ACE) framework, which allows an Authorization Server to notify Clients and Resource Servers (i.e., registered devices) about revoked access tokens.
-As specified in this document, the method allows Clients and Resource Servers to access a Token Revocation List on the Authorization Server by using the Constrained Application Protocol (CoAP), with the possible additional use of resource observation.
-Resulting (unsolicited) notifications of revoked access tokens complement alternative approaches such as token introspection, while not requiring additional endpoints on Clients and Resource Servers.
+This document specifies a method of the Authentication and Authorization for Constrained  Environments (ACE) framework, which allows an authorization server to notify clients and resource servers (i.e., registered devices) about revoked access tokens.
+As specified in this document, the method allows clients and resource servers to access a Token Revocation List on the authorization server by using the Constrained Application Protocol (CoAP), with the possible additional use of resource observation.
+Resulting (unsolicited) notifications of revoked access tokens complement alternative approaches such as token introspection, while not requiring additional endpoints on clients and resource servers.

 --- middle

 # Introduction # {#intro}

-Authentication and Authorization for Constrained Environments (ACE) {{RFC9200}} is a framework that enforces access control on IoT devices acting as Resource Servers (RSs).
-In order to use ACE, both Clients and RSs have to register with an Authorization Server (AS) and become a registered device.
-Once registered, a Client can send a request to the AS, to obtain an access token for an RS.
-For a Client to access the RS, the Client must present the issued access token at the RS, which then validates it before storing it (see {{Section 5.10.1.1 of RFC9200}}).
+Authentication and Authorization for Constrained Environments (ACE) {{RFC9200}} is a framework that enforces access control on IoT devices acting as resource servers (RSs).
+In order to use ACE, both clients and RSs have to register with an authorization server (AS) and become a registered device.
+Once registered, a client can send a request to the AS, to obtain an access token for an RS.
+For a client to access the RS, the client must present the issued access token at the RS, which then validates it before storing it (see {{Section 5.10.1.1 of RFC9200}}).

 Even though access tokens have expiration times, there are circumstances by which an access token may need to be revoked before its expiration time, such as: (1) a registered device has been compromised, or is suspected of being compromised; (2) a registered device is decommissioned; (3) there has been a change in the ACE profile for a registered device; (4) there has been a change in access policies for a registered device; and (5) there has been a change in the outcome of policy evaluation for a registered device (e.g., if policy assessment depends on dynamic conditions in the execution environment, the user context, or the resource utilization).